Ahmad-danaf/sorting-visualizer/README.md

 # Sorting Visualizer

 A web application for visualizing sorting algorithms.
-This project is built using Flask for the backend and plain HTML, CSS, and JavaScript for the frontend.
+This project is built using plain HTML, CSS, and JavaScript.

 ## Features